Skip to main content

 Admin notes

-You may also wish to use the booking field as a workaround for internal notes.
-To do this, select either the Plain text - single line and Plain text - multi line option when creating the field:
+You may also use the booking field as a workaround for internal notes.
+To do this, select either the Plain text - Single-line and Plain text - Multi-line option when creating the field:

-Booking field setup with the 'Plain text - multi line' option selected under the 'Field data type' setting.
+Booking field setup with the 'Plain text - multi-line' and 'Plain text - single-line' option highlighted under the 'Data type'.

-You may want to include additional information to clarify this field.
-Consider adding text like, "This field is for internal use only" or "Please leave this field blank" under the Additional help text field.
-You can also use "For internal use only" as a placeholder for Example input.
+You can include additional information to clarify this field.
+Add text like, "This field is for internal use only" or "Please leave this field blank" under the Additional details field.
+You can also add "For internal use only" under Placeholder text.

-• While it may seem a bit repetitive, making this field as clear as possible is a good practice.
+• While it may seem repetitive, clarifying this field is a good practice.

 How this field appears during checkout: